[AEM Assets]{class="badge positive" title="Applies to AEM Assets)."}

 IMPORTANT

-By default, all other user groups, which are not specified with any rules in the spreadsheet, are denied access.
-If a user is not part of any group for which ABAC rules are defined, they are not able to access any assets.
-If you need to have some users to have access to all assets (for example, Admins), a group with a group ID must be mentioned in the spreadsheet with the details that this particular group needs access to all assets and Adobe will configure it for you.
+By default, all other user groups that are not specified with any rules in the spreadsheet are denied access.
+If a user is not part of any group for which ABAC rules are defined, they cannot access any assets.
+If some users must have access to all assets, for example Admins, include a group with a Group ID in the spreadsheet and specify that the group requires access to all assets so Adobe can configure it accordingly.

 Supported rule constructs supported-rule-constructs